gobolinux/Documentation/GoboLinux-GitHub-contributor-workflow.md

 * Creates a fork of the Recipe tree on the user's GitHub space
 * Creates and checks out a branch on said fork
-* Commits the modifications to the given package in said branch
+* Commits the modifications to the given Recipe in said branch
-* Sends a PR to the GoboLinux project
+* Sends a GitHub PR to the GoboLinux project

 ### Set up git to use the correct user name and e-mail